An Introduction to Crystal Red Shrimp

 These shrimps spend the majority of their time walking across surfaces in search of food at the bottom of your aquarium.

-By the way what is molting?
-Molting is a procedure where shrimps shed their old shell with a view to grow a stronger one.
+By the way, what is molting?
+Molting is a procedure where shrimps shed their old shell, intending to grow a stronger one.
 All shrimp regularly molt.
 They have to do this in some intervals because their shell does not grow with the rest of them.

 After the process of molting, the shrimp will be vulnerable.
-The reason is it takes some time for their newly grown exoskeleton to harden and develop.
-To avoid damage they can probably hide during this period.
+The reason is that it takes some time for their newly grown exoskeleton to harden and develop.
+To avoid damage, they can probably hide during this period.

 Don’t try to move them.
 Keep your eyes on them.

-You will notice it’s shedded shell placed on the substrate.
-However you need not to panic.
-At first sight you might think it’s a dead shrimp, but when you look closer you can say it is an empty casing.
+You will notice its shed shell placed on the substrate.
+However, you need not panic.
+At first sight, you might think it’s a dead shrimp, but when you look closely, you can say it is an empty casing.

 Their Appearance

-These shrimps are one of the most wonderful species you must have for your aquarium.
-For a reason they are selectively bred.
+These shrimps are one of the most wonderful species you can have for your aquarium.
+For a reason, they are selectively bred.

 There are a total of six grades: A, B, C, S, SS, and SSS.